 The homemade version is to use a disposable decorator bag and again the decorator tip can be optional as you are just piping the stripes or the border and cut off the end of the bag.
 A plastic gallon bag works also.
 Simply fill the bag with icing and cut off the end of the bag.

-The icing should be a stiffer decorating icing used for cakes or cookies.
+The icing should be a stiffer decorating icing (my favorite recipe without egg whites) used for cakes or cookies.

 Another Way To Make Football Fudge